biolab/orange3/doc/visual-programming/source/widgets/visualize/lineplot.md

    - Mean adds the line for mean value.
 If group by is selected, means will be displayed per each group value.
    - Error bars show the standard deviation of each attribute.
 3. Select a categorical attribute to use for grouping of data instances.
 Use None to show ungrouped data.
 4. *Select, zoom, pan and zoom to fit* are the options for exploring the graph.
 The manual selection of data instances works as a line selection, meaning the data under the selected line plots will be sent on the output.
 Scroll in or out for zoom.
+When hovering over an individual axis, scrolling will zoom only by the hovered-on axis (vertical or horizontal zoom).
 5. If *Send Automatically* is ticked, changes are communicated automatically.
 Alternatively, click *Send*.

 Example